ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 An _option_ is a data structure that may contain a specific data type or nothing.

 It is made of a variance byte, set to `0x01` followed by the data if any, or a single `0x00` byte to indicate no data is present.

+## Fallible results

+A _fallible result_ is a data structure describing a fallible operation's result.
+It starts by a variance byte to indicate its result type:

+- Either `0x00` to indicate the operation was successfully, followed by the success data
+- Or `0x01` to indicate something went wrong, followed by the error data

 ## Bitmap images